-INPUT: The clock is enabled by a - 3 v level or an open circuit at its enable gate input.
+INPUT: The clock is enabled by a -3 v level or an open circuit at its enable gate input.
 The total transition time from the time the gate is enabled until the first pulse reaches 90% of its amplitude is approximately 45 nsec.
 The pulses that follow appear at the frequency selected.
 The clock may be disabled by applying a ground level at the enable gate pin S. The enable gate loading is 4 ma at ground.
 Disable duration must exceed the period to which the clock is set.

-OUTPUT: The output is a standard 100 nsec pulse -3 volts to ground and may be changed to a 400 nsec pulse by connecting pin F to pin H. The output can drive 70 ma of external load at ground.
+OUTPUT: The output is a standard 100 nsec pulse, -3v to ground.
+The output can drive 70 ma of external load at ground.
 The internal load is 3 ma.